Requirements: Essentials+, Work Items

 Quickly Back Promote from Within a Work Item:

-As part of a Work Item, deployments made to your target environment from a team member's org can be highlighted after enabling the Back Promotion feature.
+As part of a Work Item, deployments made to your target environment from a team member's org can be highlighted after enabling the Back Deployment feature.
 By notifying the user of past deployments made to the target environment, the option to ensure their source is in sync with upstream environments has become even easier.

 By clicking on the number of deployments, a popup will appear, showing the specific deployments that were made to the target environment that your source is missing.
 These deployments can then be collectively back deployed using the "Back Deploy" button below.
 Alternatively, if these do not need to be back deployed, you can select to "Ignore All" to dismiss the notification.
 This functionality will use the current stage in the Work Item as the source, allowing you to choose the desired target environment and pre-populate a Deployment with all of the related metadata.